Apparently that applies to trial advocacy competitions too

 Until I actually get to school

 I’m the last competitor to go, and the 1.5ish hours spent waiting is just enough time for my nerves to go into full-blown panic mode.
 My hands are freezing.
-I’m sweating profusely.2 And I have a splitting headache.
+I’m sweating profusely. ((While in a suit )) And I have a splitting headache.

 Compounding the anxiety: the best of the best 2Ls are in this competition.
-There are my friends Top Gun3 and Luca,4 who both edged me out in the 1L Closing competition.5 There’s Co-Counsel, among the 4 people who beat me in the 1L opening competition.
+There are my friends Top Gun ((First in our 1L class)) and Luca, ((“The only man Vito Corleone feared.
+And vice versa.”)) who both edged me out in the 1L Closing competition. ((Interesting side note: all 3 of the finalists for the 1L Mary Wright Closing Argument competition are alumni of N.C.
+State University, with our respective majors in chemistry, philosophy, and computer science.
+At least we all got our money’s worth )) There’s Co-Counsel, among the 4 people who beat me in the 1L opening competition.
 Most of the 1L trial team is here.
 Even Madame Prosecutor is making her first T.A.B. competition debut, as well as my friend EIC.

 I pace the halls for about 20 minutes and manage to relax a bit, and when it’s actually my turn things go fairly well…